Treatment of slaves in the United States: In the Antebellum South

 Some slavery advocates asserted that many slaves were content with their situation.
 They saw slavery as a public good, both for the enslavers and the enslaved people.
 They defended the legal enslavement of people for their labor as a benevolent, paternalistic institution with social and economic benefits, an essential bulwark of civilization, and a divine institution similar or superior to the free labor in the Northern United States.
 African American abolitionist J. Sella Martin countered that apparent "contentment" was a psychological defense to the dehumanizing brutality of having to bear witness to their spouses being sold at auction and their daughters raped.

 After the Civil War and emancipation, white Southerners developed the pseudohistorical Lost Cause mythology to justify white supremacy and segregation.
 This mythology profoundly influenced the mindset of white Southerners, influencing textbooks well into the 1970s.
 (Note: "The Lost Cause became a movement, an ideology, a myth, even a civil religion that would unite first the white South and eventually the nation around the meaning of the Civil War.
 The Lost Cause might have helped unite the country and bring the South back into the nation far more quickly than bloody civil wars in other lands.
 But this lie came at a horrible, deadly, impossible cost to the nation, a cost we are still paying today.
 The Lost Cause created a flawed memory of the Civil War, a lie that formed the ideological foundation for white supremacy and Jim Crow laws, which used violent terror and de jure segregation to enforce racial control.
 I grew up on the evil lies of the Lost Cause.")
 One of its tenets was the myth of the faithful slave.
 In reality, most enslaved people desperately sought freedom.
 While 180,000 African-American soldiers fought in the United States Army during the Civil War, few enslaved persons fought as soldiers for the Confederacy.
-Sources do identify that black slaves fought for the south, as early as the First Battle of Manassas (Bull Run) in July 1861 and assisted the war effort in many ways.